SageHack/hacklair/content/the-hacklair.md

 It’s this website.
 I use Git to version all changes.

 Why?
-Because it’s a prototype of decentralised versionable websites.
+Because it’s a prototype of decentralized versionable websites.

-I wanted to see it was possible to create ultra light weight no database easy to deploy and mirror website for other projects.
+I wanted to see it was possible to create ultra-lightweight no database easy to deploy and mirror website for other projects.
 So I created this website.

-That’s just it really...
+That’s just it...

-Source is on Github: https://github.com/SageHack/hacklair
+The source is on Github: https://github.com/SageHack/hacklair